Be Prepared for the Freezing Weather Conditions with Rock Salt!

-Rock Salt also known as Road Salt is a mineral called Halite which is formed from sodium chloride.
+Rock Salt also is known as Road Salt is a mineral called Halite which is formed from sodium chloride.

-Rock Salt is the industrial name which is more relatable to general public.
+Rock Salt is the industrial name which is more relatable to the general public.
 Rock Salt is usually colourless or white.
 However, the colours can change depending on the amount and type of impurities contained within it changing it to a brownish colour.

 The primary difference between Rock Salt and ordinary table salt is the size and colour.
-Rock Salt forms in very large, chunky crystals, unlike small crystals seen in table salt.
+Rock Salt forms in very large, chunky crystals, unlike small crystals are seen in table salt.
 Similar to table salt, Rock Salt also has an assortment of minerals which can have an impact on how it behaves chemically.
 The large crystal size of Rock Salt means it is not usually used in cooking as it takes too long to dissolve.

 Why do we use it?